mohamedsalama677/Basics-for-gen-AI/README.md

-# Electro Pi — AI Engineer Technical Test
+# Generative AI — Reference Implementations

+A hands-on portfolio project covering four production-adjacent skills for building generative-AI systems: real-time voice agents, retrieval-augmented generation, model quantization trade-offs, and Dockerized model serving.
-Submission for the Electro Pi Mid-Level AI Engineer take-home test.
-Four independent sections, one folder each, each with its own README and its own `run` instructions.
+Each skill is a self-contained folder with its own README and its own `run` instructions, plus a bonus section that composes two of them into a single voice-based knowledge assistant.

 Author: **Mohamed Salama** — mohamed.salama@hexifyer.com